 Handiest mostly for commuters, especially city commuters, a folding ebike can be ridden to the station, folded on the train, and ridden again from the destination station to the office, where it can be folded again and left at the side of a desk or in a handy corner.
 Most folding ebikes are small wheeled, light, compact when folded, and can be folded and unfolded in a matter of seconds ready for use.
 For commuters looking to save transport costs, or those living in short of space accommodation, they are an ideal choice.

-Confused Still?
+Still Confused About Ebikes?
 Take Your Time to Decide

 As you can see, the choice of ebike is vast.
 You can also add to the choice the type of frame you are looking for, typical men’s, women’s, frame, step-through frame, folding frame, the type and position of the motor, front or rear hub, or mid-drive.
 The choice seems limitless but goes back to the paragraph above, ‘First Use Priority’.
 Decide that, then decide what type of ebike is best suited, then look at the various options on that style.
 The range is vast, but I’m sure you’ll find something that suits your purpose, within your budget, and will give you immense pleasure and years of service, when you make that final decision.